nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The Duke class is the main class of the product.
 It is responsible for:
 * At app launch: Initializes the components in the correct sequence, and connects them up with each other.
-* At shut down: Shuts down the components and invokes storage method where necessary.
+* At shut down: Shuts down the components.

 The product also contains the following components:
-* Model:
+* Model
-  * Cards: Holds the data in the type of Card and relative operations
+  * Cards: Holds the data in the type of Card and relative operations.
-  * Subjects: Holds the data in the type of Subject and relative operations
+  * Subjects: Holds the data in the type of Subject and relative operations.
-  * Score: Holds the data in the type of Score and relative operations
+  * Score: Holds the data in the type of Score and relative operations.
-  * Event: Holds the data in the type of Event and relative operations
+  * Event: Holds the data in the type of Event and relative operations.
-* Logic:
+* Logic
-  * Commands: Deals with user input and communicate CLI to relative methods
+  * Commands: Deals with user input and communicate CLI to relative methods.
-  * Parser: Convert CLI inputs into command keywords
+  * Parser: Convert CLI inputs into command keywords.
-* Storage:
+* Storage
-  * Manages the data stored in the application.
+  * Deals with data management of the data entered by the user.
-* UI:
+* UI
   * Deals with the input from the user and the output to the user.
-* Quiz:
+* Quiz
   * Deals with selection of quiz questions and update of scores.
-* Exceptions:
+* Exceptions
-  * Deals with illegal inputs
+  * Deals with illegal inputs.

 In these components, cards and subjects have similar structure.
-Both of them contains a Card/Subject class and CardList/SubjectList class.
+Both of them contain a Card/Subject class and a CardList/SubjectList class.
 Duke, along with all command class and Parser form the logic box of the product.
 <br />
 <p align="center">